entropic-dev/boltzmann/README.md

 # boltzmann

-Boltzmann is a JS micro framework for JSON api services.
+Boltzmann is a JavaScript framework for writing web servers.
 It is implemented in a single file that lives alongside your code.

-Boltzmann doesn't try to be fast.
-We have no idea how fast or how slow Boltzmann is, in fact.
-(If we needed to be fast, we'd use Rust.)
-We are focused on *developer experience*.
-Things that we find we need to do every time we write a service, we want our framework to do out of the box.
-We also do not want to invent more than we need to, so Boltzmann is a thin wrapper around well-tested node packages like [jshttp](https://github.com/jshttp) and [find-my-way](https://github.com/delvedor/find-my-way).
+Boltzmann is focused on delivering a great developer experience and makes its tradeoffs with that goal in mind.

 Our design goals: